MikeWilsonSTL/youtube-to-rss/README.md

 - Open Developer View with `F12` or `Ctrl + Shift + C`
 - In the pane that opens, find and click the `Console` tab
 - Copy the javascript code from [`here`](https://github.com/MikeWilsonSTL/youtube-to-rss/blob/main/youtube-to-rss.js)
-- Find the input field (where you can type freely), paste the javascript, and hit `Enter`:
+- Find the input field (where you can type freely), paste the javascript, and hit `Enter`

 Once you hit enter, follow the prompts and you'll be prompted to download a file called subscriptions.opml